LaGuardia Airport: LaGuardia Airport

 The FAA approved instrument departure procedure "Whitestone Climb" and the "Expressway Visual Approach to Runway 31".
 When adopting the Expressway Approach, when the aircraft crosses the intersection of the Brooklyn Queens Expressway and the Long Island Expressway in Long Island City, it turns northeast on 85° and follows the Long Island Expressway, after reaching Flushing Meadow Park, the aircraft executes a 135° left turn over the Flushing Bay and joins the final approach to the runway 31.
 When adopting Whitestone Climb, aircraft circle over Flushing and head to Whitestone Bridge on the north upon takeoff from runway 13.
 Such patterns aim to reduce the noise, avoid the traffic of the JFK Airport, and maximize the air-traffic capacity in the New York TRACON.
 LGA and JFK approach airspaces borders around the Belmont Park.

 In late 2006, construction began to replace the Wallace Harrison-designed air traffic control tower built in 1962 with a more modern one.
 The tower began operations on October 9, 2010.
+A replica of the 1962 control tower was installed in a decorative garden at the airport in 2025, to preserve the memory of its unique design.

 On August 12, 2009, Delta Air Lines and US Airways announced a landing slot and terminal swap in separate press releases.
 Under the swap plan, US Airways would have given Delta 125 operating slot pairs at LaGuardia.
 US Airways, in return, would have received 42 operating slot pairs at Ronald Reagan Washington National Airport in Crystal City, Virginia, and be granted the authority to begin service from the US to São Paulo, Brazil, and Tokyo, Japan.
 When the swap plan was complete, Delta Shuttle operations would have moved from the Marine Air Terminal to Terminal C (the present US Airways terminal), and Terminals C and D would have been connected together.
 US Airways Shuttle flights would have moved to the Marine Air Terminal, and mainline US Airways flights would have moved to Terminal D (the present Delta terminal).
 The deal would allow Delta to create a domestic hub at LaGuardia.